viniciusGaspari/BMICalculator/README.md

 Hello, dev 👋🏻

-This is my first project using front-end language as HTML5, CSS3 AND JAVASCRIPT
+This is my first project using front-end language using HTML5, CSS3 AND JAVASCRIPT

 This is a simply BMI Calculator for all genders.